Flexible Instructional Day Guidance Considerations

 How critical is stakeholder awareness and understanding of FID protocol?

-Consider demonstrations at parent advisory meetings and other onsite school functions to provide an overview of how the system works as well as a posting a step-by-step set of directions on accessing the necessary resources on your entity’s website.
-These demonstrations should be provided by virtual means during the COVID-19 school closures.
+- Consider presentations at parent advisory meetings and other onsite school functions to provide an overview of how the system works as well as a posting a step by step set of directions on accessing the necessary resources on your entity's website.
+These presentations could also be provided by virtual means to stakeholders.

 Does everyone understand how to complete the assignments and the expectations for learning?